MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-screen-sharing.md

-# Screen sharing in the Dynamics 365 Guides HoloLens app
+# View a remote expert's screen in the Dynamics 365 Guides HoloLens app

 When a remote export using Microsoft Teams (desktop or mobile) shares their screen with you on a call in Dynamics 365 Guides on HoloLens, the screen automatically appears as a new window in your environment.